jordynmay/SpecialNumbers/README.md

 Commented out in both files are some random test cases.
 If you would like to test those, simply uncomment that portion of code.

 ### To Run the C++ File
-The C++ version does not prompt for user input, so you must manually edit the main() yourself.
 ```
 g++ cpp_version.cpp -o program
 ./program x